Seagate/cortx-motr/doc/Quick-Start-Guide.rst

 *************
 The prerequisite that is necessary to install the Motr component is mentioned below.

-- CentOS-7 for x86_64 platform (ARM64 platform support is in progress).
+- CentOS-7 for x86_64 platform (ARM64 platform support work is in progress).

 - **Ansible** is needed.